-If a 100-ppm concentration is required, use 1/2 cup of household bleach for each 15 gallons of tank capacity (reduces the disinfecting time).
+If a 100 ppm concentration is prepared, use 1⁄2 cup of household bleach with one gallon of water.
+One gallon of the solution should be used for each 15 gallons of tank capacity.
+Allow to remain in system for at least 1 hour.

-NOTE: Fresh water tank sizes vary by model; contact your dealer or customer service for your specific tank size.
+NOTE: Fresh water tank sizes vary by model.
+Contact your dealer or customer service for your specific tank size.

-- 7. Place the utility center valves in the SANITIZE TANK position. - 8.
+- 6. Place the utility center valves in the SANITIZE TANK position. - 7.
 Attach the short hose supplied with your motor home to the fresh water connection inlet on the exterior of your motor home.
 Place the other end of the hose in a container holding the sanitized solution.
-To assist the syphoning process set the container on a flat surface approximately (2) feet above ground level. - 9.
-Remove the hose (or funnel) and container used to pour the chlorine solution - 10.
-Attach a hose (can be your drinking water hose) to the fresh water connection inlet and attach the other end of the hose to a potable pressurized water source. - 11.
-Turn on the pressurized water source and finish filling the fresh water tank. - 12.
-After the recommended amount of sanitizing solution is in the tank, the water tank is full, and water filter has been removed from the canister, turn the water pump ON which sends sanitizer into the water lines.

-- 13. Open all hot water faucets one by one until water begins to flow continuously and a chlorine smell is noticeable.
-Include the shower faucet. - 14.
+To assist the syphoning process set the container on a flat surface approximately (2) feet above ground level. - 8.
+Remove the hose (or funnel) and container used to pour the chlorine solution - 9.
+Attach a hose (can be your drinking water hose) to the fresh water connection inlet and attach the other end of the hose to a potable pressurized water source. - 10.
+Turn on the pressurized water source and finish filling the fresh water tank. - 11.
+After the recommended amount of sanitizing solution is in the tank, the water tank is full, and water filter has been removed from the canister, turn the water pump ON which sends sanitizer into the water lines. - 12.
+Open all hot water faucets one by one until water begins to flow continuously and a chlorine smell is noticeable.
+Include the shower faucet. - 13.
 Close the hot water faucets and repeat opening all cold water faucets one by one until you smell chlorine.
-Include shower faucet and toilet. - 15.
-Turn OFF the water pump. - 16.
-Let the solution remain in the tank and lines for at least four hours when disinfecting with 50-PPM residual chlorine.
-If a shorter time is desired, a 100-PPM chlorine concentration should be permitted to sit in the system for at least one hour.

-17. After the required period, drain the chlorine solution from the fresh water system and the fresh water tank.
+Include shower faucet and toilet. - 14.
+Turn OFF the water pump. - 15.
+Let the solution remain in the tank and lines for at least four hours when disinfecting with 50-PPM residual chlorine, and for at least one hour if using a 100-PPM chlorine concentration. - ❖ NOTE: To thoroughly sanitize the fresh water tank, the unit should be driven around for a period of time allowing the solution to splash the sides and top of the tank. - 16.
+After the required period, drain the chlorine solution from the fresh water system and the fresh water tank.
 See Draining the Fresh Water System.